 Complications in pregnancy

 Sometimes pregnancy can lead to medical conditions which may cause you or your baby harm.
-Signs and symptoms may vary, as may treatment.
+Signs and symptoms may vary, as may the treatment you receive.

 Some of the most common complications and their treatments include:

-Bleeding during pregnancy can be serious and should never be ignored.
+Vaginal bleeding is not normal in pregnancy and should never be ignored.
+Some causes of vaginal bleeding are more serious than others so it’s important to find the cause straight away.
 If bleeding occurs, contact your midwife, doctor or hospital immediately.

 Occasionally, bleeding may be due to a condition called placental abruption where the placenta has come away from the wall of the womb.
 This will usually be accompanied by pain and is very serious for both you and your baby.

 Diabetes which occurs during pregnancy is known as gestational diabetes and it affects around five per cent of all pregnant women.
 It occurs because the pancreas is not producing enough insulin - a hormone which regulates the body's sugar, or glucose levels.

 Because pregnant women need higher insulin levels to keep their blood sugar down, some women may develop temporary diabetes during the second half of their pregnancy.